Senators unveil compromise to reduce drug costs for seniors

 The lack of a cap on out-of-pocket costs for Medicare's popular prescription benefit has left some beneficiaries with bills rivaling a mortgage payment.
 That's because with Medicare's current protection for catastrophic costs, patients taking very expensive drugs are still responsible for 5% of the cost, with no dollar limit on what they pay.
 For example, 5% of a drug that costs $200,000 a year works out to $10,000.

 The Grassley-Wyden bill does not directly address the problem of high launch prices for new medications, but its inflation rebates could put the brakes on price hikes for mainstay drugs such as insulin.
-Nonetheless, the proposed changes are likely to encounter stiff resistance from the drug industry as well as pushback from insurers.
+The proposed changes are likely to encounter stiff resistance from the drug industry and perhaps pushback from insurers as well.
+Industry lobbying groups were busy trying to calculate the impact on the bottom line of the bill's overhaul of Medicare's pharmacy benefit.

 Other provisions of the legislation would: